Apis laboriosa: Distribution

+A significant portion of the range of A. laboriosa overlaps with that of yellow-rumped honeyguide (Indicator xanthonotus), a small sparrow-like bird that chiefly feeds on the beeswax.
+Because of this relationship between the two species, yellow-rumped honeyguides are often seen in the vicinity of A. laboriosa colonies in the Himalayas.

 Cultural significance

-There are three different types of Apis laboriosa honey: spring or red honey that is created from flowers at higher altitudes, spring honey created from flowers at mid and lower altitudes, and autumn honey is created from any site.
+There are three types of A. laboriosa honey: spring or red honey that is created from flowers at higher altitudes, spring honey created from flowers at mid and lower altitudes, and autumn honey is created from any site.
 Red honey has an intoxicating effect and various relaxing qualities that decrease over storage.
 It is not consumed locally as it is valuable, and honey hunters prefer to sell it at a high price.
-As hive bees are not kept at such high altitudes, Apis laboriosa is the only bee to produce this honey.
-The wholesale price of the red honey is about five times the price of regular honey from Apis mellifera or Apis cerana and large amounts of it are exported from Nepal to Japan, Korea, and Hong Kong.
+As hive bees are not kept at such high altitudes, A. laboriosa is the only bee to produce this honey.
+The wholesale price of the red honey is about five times the price of regular honey from A. mellifera or A. cerana and large amounts of it are exported from Nepal to Japan, Korea, and Hong Kong.
 The red honey is prized for its purported medicinal value and intoxicating qualities which are attributed to the grayanotoxin present in the nectar collected from white rhododendrons (Rhododendron spp.).
 The Gurung people in Nepal are renowned for their use of this mad honey, both for its medicinal and hallucinogenic properties.